$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Yes, but you may get bitten by fleas.
 It’s definitely irritating but it won’t really hurt you.

 Getting rid of fleas from the cat is the big issue.
-Use some fast-acting flea solutions, like flea shampoo, and then move on to longer term solutions.
+Use some fast acting flea solutions, like flea shampoo, and then move on to longer term solutions.

 kids Petting A cat

-Kids need to be shown how to pet a cat.
-Young kids learn best by demonstrating.
+Young kids learn best by demonstration.
 Show how to pet the cat from the head downwards, slowly.
 Put your hand over the child’s hand to guide, so that the child can feel the pressure.

-While you are doing this, speak in a soft soothing voice so that the chid will do the same and not be excitable around the cat.
-Cats and excited children are not a good combination and the cat will disappear and the child won’t understand why this happened.
+While you are doing this, speak in a soft soothing voice so that the child will do the same and not be excitable around the cat.

 Kids love petting cats.
 Give them guidance to do it the correct way.

-The child should be able to recognize the signs indicating when the cat has had enough.
-Emphasize that the cat should be stroked in one direction—never back-and-forth.
+Emphasize that the cat should be stroked in one direction—never back-and-forth. against the grain of the fur.
 Also, indicate not to touch the cat’s tail or tummy.

 All of this will take time.
 Petting the cat should be done under supervision only for the sake of the child and the cat.